Community-Made Resource Information

 Never Rely On One Source

 If one place fails, move to another: CVBS β†’ Pantry β†’ Salvation Army β†’ Church meals.
+For seniors, disabled people, or homebound people, Meals on Wheels can be a planned paid supper-delivery support.

 Stay Consistent: showing up regularly creates stability.